6. Continuous probability distributions#

 ../_images/heights-log-13.png

-Let us thus proceed with the fitting of a log-normal model, L\(\mathrm{N}(\mu, \sigma)\).
-The fitting process is similar to the normal case, but this time we determine the mean and standard deviation based on the logarithms of data:
+Let’s thus proceed with the fitting of a log-normal model, \(\mathrm{LN}(\mu, \sigma)\).
+The procedure is similar to the normal case, but this time we determine the mean and standard deviation based on the logarithms of the observations:

 lmu = np.mean(np.log(income))